 Although most studies seem to suggest that authoritative parenting is the “best” kind of parenting for children, it’s not always that simple.
 Some types of needs may make implementing a certain type of parenting style harder.

-For example, one study found that parents of children with developmental disabilities had much higher levels of stress when they tried to practice authoritative parenting.
+For example, found that parents of children with developmental disabilities had much higher levels of stress when they tried to practice authoritative parenting.